vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 prevailed.
 Once Srikantha, (this is one of the names of Siva) while roaming over the mountain Kailāsa, was touched with pity for the suffering humanity, which was then immersed in spiritual darkness caused by the dis appearance of the Saivāgamas.
 He, therefore, instructed the sage, Durvāsas, to revive the Saivāgamic teaching, The sage accordingly divided all the Saivāgamas into three classes according as they taught monism, dualism or monism-cum-dualism, imparted their knowledge to his three mind-born sons, Tryambaka, Amardaka and Srīnātha respectively, and charged each one of them separately with the mission of spreading the knowledge of their respective āgamas.
 Thus there came into existence three Saiva Tantric Schools, each known by the name of the first earthly propagator.
 It may be noted here that there is one more ägamic school which is known as “half-Tryambaka' (ardhatryambaka) because it was founded by a descendant of Tryambaka on the side of his daughter.

 We have not made any considerable attempt up to this time to search for the preceptorial lines of the Dvaita and the Dvaitādvaita Tantras.
 Whatever information, however, we have been able to collect from the available sources on the teachers of these two schools and their contributions to the Saiva literature, to which there are repeated references in Abhinava's works, we shall put in the middle of this very chapter.
-As regards the successive teachers of the Advaita Tantras, we find a tolerably good account in the closing chapter of the Sivadrșți of Somānanda, the great grand teacher of Abhinava.
+As regards the successive teachers of the Advaita Tantras, we find a tolerably good account in the closing chapter of the Sivadrṣți of Somānanda, the great grand teacher of Abhinava.
 In that he represents himself to be the 19th descendant of Tryambaka, the founder of the Advaita Tantric School.
 Of the first fourteen ancestors after Tryambaka he did not know much.
 His account of the (fifteenth is a little definite.
 According to this, his name I was Samgamāditya; he married a Brāhmana girl, came

 not sorrhorn who broke the bradehou of eelila and manned a Brat mie girl.
 The son vorn!